OverdarkGOD/MoyaiPY/README.md

 # MoyaiPY - Version 0.3.1
 Moyai is a Discord Bot made in Python.
 The bot interacts with the Discord API by interacting through a python module, API wrapper, called Discord.py.
 This bot contains more than 40 commands and all are executable through Discord's integration.
 Their integration allows programmers to synchronize their commands to the Discord API.
 This allows for easier accessibility and quick execution.
+To invite our bot, here is the link: https://discord.com/api/oauth2/authorize?client_id=966423412316712960&permissions=8&scope=bot%20applications.commands.
 The following below contains the commands and their category classifications:

 ## Support Commands
    - help: shows the Help Manager.
 The Help Manager shows all of the commands and their respective categories.
 Also, has a ticket system and a reporting function.